Jash-Shah/Eklavya---Drone/Blog.md

 1. The drone needs to orient itself to move towards the desired point
 2. When it reaches the desired point, the drone needs to orient itself such that it stops there

 It was no. 2 which gave us the most grief.
-As the drone flew to a co-ordinate, it was unable to stop itself there.
-It then overshot the point and backtracked but the backtracking also couldn't stop itself properly.
+As the drone flew to a co-ordinate, it was simply **unable** to stop itself there.
+It then _overshot_ the point and _backtracked_ but the backtracking also couldn't stop itself properly.
 Leading into a self-sustaining cycle of osciallations that only grew stronger with time.

 ![Graph of oscialltions increasing with time](assets/oscillations.png)